qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 * |checkbox| :guilabel:`Suppress attributes pop-up windows after each created feature`
 * |checkbox| :guilabel:`Reuse last entered attribute values`
 * :guilabel:`Validate geometries`.
-Editing complex lines/polygons with many
-  nodes can end up with very slow rendering.
-This is because the default validation procedures in |qg| can use a lot of time.
-To speed up rendering it is possible to select GEOS geometry validation (starting from GEOS 3.3) or to switch it off.
+Editing complex lines and polygons with many nodes can result in very slow rendering.
+This is because the default validation procedures in |qg| can take a lot of time.
+To speed up rendering, it is possible to select GEOS geometry validation (starting from GEOS 3.3) or to switch it off.
 GEOS geometry validation is much faster, but the disadvantage is that only the first geometry problem will be reported.